HenryWan16/cmpe275Project1/README.md

 	Note: the config file must have the ips and ports of all the nodes in the network.
 7. Start the client:
 	```
-	./startClient.sh
+	./startClient.sh <cluster_id>
 	```
-	The client has 5 operations:
+	The client has 6 operations:
         1. ping <cluster id>: ping to a cluster.
+        2. ls: retrieve a list of all files stored in the server
-		2. leader: get leader’s ip and port from redis server
+        3. leader: get leader’s ip and port from redis server
-		3. read <fileName> : retrieve a file from the network.
+        4. read <fileName> : retrieve a file from the network.
-		4. write <filePath>:  upload a file from the client to the network.
+        5. write <fileName>:  upload a file from the client’s project directory to the network.
-		5. quit: exit the client.
+        6. quit: exit the client.